amirz-dev/weather-nuxt/README.md

 # Weather

 The Weather project displays information using the API.
 Among the important points of the seven-day information are three different cities.
-This project is modeled on a design on a dribble site and written using NUXT.js.
+This project modeled on a shot in dribbble written using NUXT.js.
 [Preview](https://weather-nuxt-one.vercel.app/)

 ## Lessons Learned